Age of Aquarius: Overview

 Astrological ages are taken to be associated with the precession of the equinoxes.
-The slow wobble of the earth's rotation axis on the celestial sphere is independent of the diurnal rotation of the earth on its own axis and the annual revolution of the earth around the sun.
-Traditionally this 25,800 year-long cycle is calibrated, for the purposes of determining astrological ages, by the location of the sun in one of the 12 zodiac constellations at the vernal (Spring) equinox, which corresponds to the moment the sun crosses the celestial equator, marking the start of spring in the Northern Hemisphere each year.
-Roughly every 2,150 years the sun's position at the time of the vernal equinox will have moved into a new zodiacal constellation.
+The slow wobble of the Earth's rotation axis on the celestial sphere is independent of the diurnal rotation of the Earth on its own axis and the annual revolution of the Earth around the Sun.
+Traditionally this 25,800-year-long cycle is calibrated, for the purposes of determining astrological ages, by the perceived location of the Sun in one of the 12 zodiac constellations at the vernal (Spring) equinox, which corresponds to the moment the Sun is perceived as crossing the celestial equator, marking the start of spring in the Northern Hemisphere each year.
+Roughly every 2,150 years the Sun's position at the time of the vernal equinox will have moved into a new zodiacal constellation.